The benefits of CBD oil

 For skin care

-Cannabidiol oil is interesting to relieve acne because it is anti-inflammatory.
-It is also antioxidant and fights against free radicals.
+Cannabidiol oil is useful for relieving acne because it is anti-inflammatory.
+It is also antioxidant and fights free radicals.

-It slows down skin aging and the appearance of signs of aging.
-Finally, it soothes irritations and calms sensitive skin.
+It slows skin aging and the appearance of signs of aging.
+Finally, it calms irritations and soothes sensitive skin.

-For external use, apply a few drops directly onto your skin and massage gently.
-Perform a skin test on the inside of the elbow first.
-You can also find natural CBD cosmetics and skincare products in stores.
+For external use, apply a few drops directly to your skin and massage gently.
+First perform a patch test in the crook of the elbow.
+You can also find natural CBD cosmetics and skincare products on the market.

 For hair care

 Rich in fatty acids and vitamin E, it nourishes, strengthens, and promotes hair growth.
-It is particularly recommended to slow down hair loss.
+It is especially useful for slowing hair loss.

-It can also help regulate sebum production and alleviate scalp problems (eczema, dandruff, itching…).
+It can also help regulate sebum production and relieve scalp problems (eczema, dandruff, itching…).

-Apply CBD oil as an oil bath, alone or combined with other vegetable oils (castor, jojoba, argan…).
-It is also suitable for homemade hair care products.
+Apply CBD oil as an oil treatment, alone or combined with other plant-based oils (castor, jojoba, argan…).
+It is also suitable for making homemade hair care products.